howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 <Instruction>

-Start by removing the sqlite file and migrations from the `prisma` folder:
+Start by removing the SQLite file and migrations from the `prisma` folder:

 ```bash(path=".../hackernews-typescript/")
 rm -rf prisma/migrations